abhishekyadav0888/abhishekyadav0888/README.md

 # 💫 About Me:
 💫 About Me:<br>Hi 👋, I'm Abhishek Yadav<br>A self-motivated, hard-working, and ambitious Web Developer with proficiency in Java, JavaScript, HTML, and CSS.
-Problem-solving mindset and the ability to perform well in collaboration<br><br>🔭 I’m currently Studying Full-stack Web Development.<br><br>🌱 I’m currently learning Java AND MySQL.<br><br>💬 Ask me about HTML, CSS, JavaScript, Java, and MySQL.<br><br>📫 How to reach me abhishekyadav0888@gmail.com<br><br>📄 Know about my experiences https://drive.google.com/file/d/1-VzcHoo3J-hPNBywFALz4q1MIeDDsXnh/view?usp=sharing<br><br>⚡ Fun fact: As a Software developer spend more time learning as compared to others.
+Problem-solving mindset and the ability to perform well in collaboration<br><br>🔭 I’m currently Studying Full-stack Web Development.<br><br>🌱 I’m currently learning Java AND MySQL.<br><br>💬 Ask me about HTML, CSS, JavaScript, Java, and MySQL.<br><br>📫 How to reach me abhishekyadav0888@gmail.com<br><br>📄 Know about my experiences https://drive.google.com/file/d/1-VzcHoo3J-hPNBywFALz4q1MIeDDsXnh/view?usp=sharing<br><br>⚡ Fun fact: As a Software developer spend more time learning as compared to others.<br>

+ <p>This is my portfolio-<a href="https://abhishekyadav0888.github.io/">https://abhishekyadav0888.github.io/</p>

 ## 🌐 Socials: